-Over the past 5 years, the team at Floating Hospital for Children has developed a therapeutic algorithm merging published, evidence-based chemotherapy with novel drugs chosen individually based on the individual tumor biology.
+The team at Floating Hospital for Children has developed a therapeutic algorithm merging published, evidence-based chemotherapy with novel drugs chosen individually based on the individual tumor biology.
 To accomplish this, the patient’s tumor is first analyzed for a panel of tissue markers, which are then used to select a target and a novel drug as inhibitor.
 The novel agent is then added to an evidence-based treatment backbone.
 At present, this kind of personalized therapy is used only for patient care and in informal nationwide collaborations.

 We have been able to make advances in how we treat our patients because of our strong work in clinical research, which is an integral part of creating treatment plans for children with brain tumors.
 All families will be offered access to a variety of clinical studies to participate in.
 While some of these studies mainly help future patients, others provide access to new therapies and are used as clinical guidelines even when patients are not enrolled.

-At Floating Hospital most families have appreciated the participation and the clinical team enjoyed the support of the research team.
+At Floating Hospital, most families have appreciated the participation and the clinical team enjoyed the support of the research team.
 In particular, we have found strong success using clinical trials in the treatment of high grade glioma, diffuse intrinsic pontine glioma, and choroid plexus tumors such as choroid plexus carcinoma or papilloma.

 If your child needs chemotherapy, it will be provided by our expert pediatric hematology/oncology team.
 Our nurse, Elisabeth Mobassaleh will work with your child to make him or her feel as comfortable as possible during this process.
 Our parent advisor, child life specialist and supporting social worker will also provide your family with outstanding resources and the tools you need to feel at home while your child is in our care.